MonikaJhingan/newton/Operators/Types/Assignment.md

 print(x)
 ```

-***Output :-***
+**Output :-**

 `25`

 **Floor Division(//=) :-**

-`Floor division` divides the value found in the left hand side with the value of the right hand side operand.
+`Floor division` divides the value found in the left hand side with the value of the right hand side `operand`.
 The integer value becomes the left hand operand value.
-This means that the integer part of the quotient of division is given to the left hand side operand, that is remainder is ignored.
+This means that the integer part of the quotient of division is given to the left hand side `operand`, that is remainder is ignored.
 Here, `a//=b is the same as a=a//b`.

-***Example***
+**Example :-**

 ```python
 x=5
 y=2